kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 ::: {.exercise}

-`mkPasswordhash` function takes a password and maybe returns password hash.
+📚 **Exercise:** The `mkPasswordhash` function takes a password and maybe returns password hash.
 Can you notice which one of the previously discussed patterns is used here? 😉

 :::